thoughtspot/thoughtspot.github.io/_spotiq/customization.md

  ![]({{ site.baseurl }}/images/spotiq-customize-algorithms.png)

-The **SpotIQ** insights page has an option for this dialog and also an option to customize a single analysis.
+The **SpotIQ** insights page has an option to open this window to customize a single analysis.

 ![]({{ site.baseurl }}/images/spotiq-customize-locations.png)

-The **Improve Analysis** dialog always excludes a value from all future analysis.
+The **Tell us more** window provides information on how to exclude a value from all future analysis.

 ![]({{ site.baseurl }}/images/spotiq-customize-improve-analysis.png)

-You can set a subset of SpotIQ customization parameters in your [profile preferences]({{ site.baseurl }}/_end-user/introduction/about-user.html), along with options for email notifications when analyses run.
+You can set SpotIQ customization parameters in your [SpotIQ preferences]({{ site.baseurl }}/_spotiq/spotiq-preferences.html), along with options for email notifications when analyses run.

 ## Eliminate null values